KattaSrija/Childcare-Website/README.md

 ## How I used Azure services
 # How I used Static web Apps
+- Azure Static Web App: Hosts the application, delivering a seamless user experience with fast loading times and scalable infrastructure.

-I used static web apps service to deploy the website.
+- I used static web apps service to deploy the website.
-Below is the process of how I used Static web apps service to deploy the website.
+- Below is the process of how I used Static web apps service to deploy the website.

 ![Screenshot 2024-06-05 202836](https://github.com/KattaSrija/Childcare-Website/assets/161741828/6faef787-be1f-443b-ae43-976e6da19978)